What Arohi Mim and Fatima Jatoi Must Learn from Payal Gaming: Fighting Viral Video Deepfakes Links Legally | 👍 LatestLY

-In the murky world of internet virality, female content creators across South Asia are facing an identical threat: the "leaked MMS" scandal.
-Whether it is Payal Dhare (Payal Gaming) in India, Fatima Jatoi in Pakistan, or Arohi Mim in Bangladesh, the pattern is the same: specific search terms with time stamps like 19-Minute 34-Second, 6-minute 39-second, 3-minute 24-second, etc., fake video links, and AI-generated deepfakes designed to humiliate.
+The year 2026 begins with the murky world of internet virality, and female content creators across South Asia are facing an identical threat: the "leaked MMS" scandal.
+Whether it is Payal Gaming (Payal Dhare) in India, Fatima Jatoi in Pakistan, or Arohi Mim in Bangladesh, the pattern is the same: specific search terms with time stamps like 19-Minute 34-Second, 6-minute 39-second, 3-minute 24-second, etc., fake video links, and AI-generated deepfakes designed to humiliate.

 However, the response to these crises has differed significantly.
 While the trends surrounding Fatima Jatoi and Arohi Mim continue to circulate as gossip, Payal Gaming successfully shut down the rumour mill by taking the battle offline and into the police station.
 Her case serves as a critical lesson in digital self-defence.